Today's Wednesday • 8 mins read

 The ills of hopelessness are many, especially those caused by unresolved trauma.

 Nearly 1 billion people live with a mental disorder and in low-income countries, more than 75% of people with the disorder do not receive treatment.
-Every 40 seconds, a person dies by suicide.
+Every 40 seconds, a person dies by self-injury.
 About 50% of mental health disorders start by the age of 14.

 — Rialda Kovacevic, MD MPH, World Bank, 2021